nips2017creativity/nips2017creativity.github.io/index.md

 ## Important Dates

 RIGHT NOW: Register for NIPS workshop attendance [here](https://nips.cc/Register2) if you think you will submit something.
 NIPS will sell out shortly, and you can receive a refund if you end up not coming and you cancel before Nov.
 16, 2017, 4:59 p.m.
 Pacific Time.
 You do not need to register for the full conference in order to register for the workshops.
-More information on [NIPS website] (https://nips.cc/Conferences/2017/Pricing)
+More information on [NIPS website](https://nips.cc/Conferences/2017/Pricing).

 3 November 2017: Submission date for papers and art